 Barbara attended the Royal Danish Academy of Fine Arts and Auburn University, receiving a degree in Architecture and the AIA medal.
 She received an Award of Honor from Historic Denver and was commissioned to paint the mural for Colorado History Museum’s exhibit, Denver at 150.
 Other recent commissions include paintings for the Brown Palace Hotel, Denver Rotary Club and the BolderBOULDER 10K commemorative poster.

-The Gallery exhibits Barbara’s work in an historic storefront in Denver’s Washington Park neighborhood at 186 South Pennsylvania Street and has regular hours each Friday from 10 to 1.
-Please don't hesitate to call for an appointment if you want to visit the gallery on other days!
+The Gallery exhibits Barbara’s work and Visionary Art by Jonathan Froula Adams in an historic storefront in Denver’s Washington Park neighborhood at 186 South Pennsylvania Street and has regular hours each Friday from 10 to 1.
+Please call for an appointment if you want to visit the gallery on other days!